vishnureddy2349r-cell/CNN/README.md

 This project implements a **Visual Storytelling system** using the **VIST (Visual Storytelling) dataset**, where a model generates a coherent story from a sequence of five images.
 The implementation focuses on a **memory-efficient CNN + LSTM baseline**, with clean dataset handling and a stable training pipeline in **Google Colab**.

 ---
+## Quick Links
+- [Experiments Notebook](experiment.ipynb) – Full experimental workflow and implementation
+- [Evaluation Results](results/) – All The results are in this folder
+- [Model Architecture](src/) – Encoders, fusion, temporal modelling, and decoders.

 ## 📌 Project Overview